-During 2003, Parliament accepted government's response to the final report of the TRC.
-Out of 22 000 individuals or surviving families appearing before the commission, 19 000 were identified as needing urgent reparation assistance - virtually all, where the necessary information was available, received interim reparations.

-As final reparations, government provided a once-off grant of R30 000 to individuals or survivors who appeared before and were designated by the TRC, over and above the programmes for material assistance.
-There are continuing programmes to project the symbolism of the struggle and the ideal of freedom.
-These include the Freedom Park and other symbols and monuments, and such matters as records of history, remaking of cultural and art forms and changing geographical and place names.
+During 2003, Parliament accepted the Government's response to the final report of the TRC.
+Out of 22 000 individuals or surviving families appearing before the Commission, 19 000 were identified as needing urgent reparation assistance - virtually all, where the necessary information was available, received interim reparations.
+As final reparations, government is providing a once-off grant of R30 000 to individuals or survivors who appeared before, and were designated by the TRC, over and above the programmes for material assistance.
+There will also be systematic programmes to project the symbolism of the struggle and the ideal of freedom.
+These include the Freedom Park Monument and other symbols and monuments, and such matters as records of history, remaking of cultural and art forms, and geographical and place names.

 The ethos of partnership informed the establishment of the National Economic Development and Labour Council.
 It brings together government, business, organised labour and development organisations to confront the challenges of growth and development for South Africa in a turbulent and globalising international economy.

-The Presidential Jobs Summit in 1998 and the Growth and Development Summit in 2003 brought these sectors together to take advantage of the conditions in South Africa for faster growth and development.
+The Presidential Jobs Summit in 1998 and the Growth and Development Summit (GDS) in June 2003 brought these sectors together to collectively take advantage of the conditions in South Africa for faster growth and development.
+At the GDS, a comprehensive set of agreements were concluded to address urgent challenges in a practical way and speed up job-creating growth and development.

-At the summit, a comprehensive set of agreements was concluded to address urgent challenges in a practical way and to speed up job-creating growth and development.
-Partnership between government and civil society was further strengthened by the creation of a number of working groups through which sectors of society - business, organised labour, higher education, religious leaders, youth and women - engage regularly with the President.
+Partnership between government and civil society has been further strengthened by the creation of a number of working groups through which sectors of society - business, organised labour, higher education, religious leaders, higher education, youth and women - engage regularly with the President.

-In the first decade of freedom, government placed emphasis on meeting basic needs through programmes for socio-economic development such as the provision of housing, piped water, electricity, education and healthcare, as well as social grants for those in need.
+From the start, government placed emphasis on meeting basic needs through programmes for socio-economic development such as the provision of housing, piped water, electricity, education and healthcare, as well as social grants for those in need.